-3 At 30 June 2023 OUTvest is held for sale and was therefore moved from the administration services geographical segment to the unallocated and consolidation adjustments geographical segment in the current financial year.
-The prior financial year was updated for comparability.
+1 At 30 June 2023 OUTvest is held for sale and was therefore moved from the administration services geographical segment to the unallocated and consolidation adjustments geographical segment in the current financial year.
+Prior financial year was updated for comparability.